nakiostudio/TwitterX/README.md

 # [![TwitterX](/README/logo.png)](#)

 An educational project aiming to maintain Twitter for macOS working while adding new features...
-All this, by injecting code into the official binary.
+All this by injecting code into the official binary.

 <h3 align="center">
 <img width="650px" src="/README/screenshot.png"/>